I3EM/QEM2022-Advanced-Scripting-Practical/src/0-introduction/mystery_processing.md

 1. A so-called "Mystery Swap".
 2. The addition of some random polynomial.
-3. The application of a transfert function, *with an external parameter*.
+3. The application of a transfer function, *with an external parameter*.
-4. A metadata update, that do not change the image content.
+4. A metadata update, that does not change the image content.

 Which gives us our *encoded image*.
 To revert back to the original image, we will have to go through the following three steps, which will form the different parts of the practical:

-1. Revert the transfert function.
+1. Revert the transfer function.
 2. Remove the polynomial.
 3. Swap back the image.